wrapperup/creme/README.md

 * Build-time bundler.
 Creme will bundle your assets when building for release.
 It provides a handy `asset!()` macro to reference your assets and ensures they exist at compile time.
+Assets are also embedded directly into the binary.

 * Tower middleware (TODO).
 This handles serving your assets in both dev mode and release mode, and will support embedding assets into the binary.